Public Lands Team Staff

 Bachelor of Arts in Sociology from Barnard College, Columbia University

-Amalia Holub is a transportation planner focusing on active transportation, safety, transit, policy, and emerging transportation technologies.
-She oversees Volpe’s work with the National Park Service Southeast Region and supports the portfolio management of the NPS Washington Support Office, with projects ranging from national transportation policy to site-specific safety and transit studies.
-She also manages Volpe’s support to the Federal Highway Administration’s Office of Human Environment, focusing on livability and multimodal connectivity, along with projects for the Office of the Secretary of Transportation.
+Amalia Holub is a transportation planner focusing on policy, active transportation, safety, and emerging transportation technologies.
+She oversees Volpe's portfolio with the National Park Service Washington Support Office.
+This work draws on a team of over 35 planners, analysts, and engineers focusing on projects ranging from national transportation policy to site-specific pilots and studies.
+She also manages Volpe’s support to the Federal Highway Administration Office of Human Environment, focusing on livability, equity, and multimodal connectivity, along with projects for the Office of the Secretary of Transportation.
 Prior to joining the Volpe Center in 2015, Holub’s career included work in state government, an international non-profit in Argentina, and the private sector.
-View her LinkedIn profile.
+View Amalia Holub's LinkedIn profile.

 Master of City Planning and Master of Science in Transportation degrees, Massachusetts Institute of Technology